ioccc-src/winner/bugs.md

-A quick debugging session from Cody suggests that the problem with this value is that:
+A quick debugging session suggests that the problem with this value is that:

 ``` <!---c-->